ojaybie/ojaybie.github.io/README.md

 **Project Intern @ LEE Engineering & Construction Co.
 Ltd (2020)**
-- Developed and maintained methods of  collecting data of the Store activities
+- Designed and implemented data collection methods to monitor store activities and performance.
-- Produced monthly reports utilising advanced Excel
+- Created and analyzed monthly and daily performance reports using advanced Excel techniques, delivering insights for operational improvements.
-- Gathered information to analyse and create performance reports for the operations on a daily basis
+- Compiled data to support operational analysis and performance tracking.
-- Supervised  construction projects by leading the team effectively
+- Supervised project team on construction initiatives, ensuring timely progress.
-- Efficiently estimated the cost of materials using Microsoft Excel
+- Conducted cost estimations for materials with high accuracy using Excelxcel

 ## Projects